demsr/banana/README.md

 ## POC of graphical flow for editing images with google gemini

 IMPORTANT: This is unsafe code.
-Do not put this on the internet, it will leak you Google API KEY!
+Do not put this on the internet, it will leak your Google API KEY!

 You have been warned.